 Going outside, visiting a museum, seeing a good movie, listening to beautiful music: this can all help you getting inspired.

-Aimée de Jongh, creator of the award-winning graphic novel The Return of the Honey-Buzzard makes this short and simple:
+Aimée de Jongh, creator of the award-winning graphic novel The Return of the Honey-Buzzard and Days of Sand makes this short and sweet:

 Cartoonist Yasmin Sheikh knows how it works: